nicholasferguson/YAD_t/Readme.md

 * Todo #1 When this app loads up rules from a file.
 		- $ -> S*   "works"
 		- $->S*     does not work.
-		- Parse of '->' and '->.' currently requres spaces before and after.
+		- Parse of '->' and '->.' currently requires spaces before and after.

 * Todo #2: Clean up wc2rx.cpp and MarkovParser.cpp
 		- They are a bit hacked to run these nine examples.